SchwarzIT/andcoachmark/README.md

 * Above described rendering strategy can be replaced by your own implementations or the priority of the available strategies can be changed.
 * Decide how the button that closes the coachmark should appear (cancel/ok on right side, ok button below description, no button just click to dismiss).
 It's also possible to write your own rendering.
 * All colors and texts can be changed when setting up the Coachmark with the provided Builder.
+* Decide how the CoachmarkView should appear (NoAnimation or Animation that animates the circle around the clicked view becomes smaller and smaller).
+It's also possible to write your own startup animation.

 ## Implementation